Displacement convexity of Boltzmann's entropy characterizes the strong energy condition from general relativity: Introduction

 for all $\lambda,\mu,\nu \in \PP(M)$, where we use the convention $\infty-\infty=-\infty$ to interpret the right-hand side of \eqref{RTIM}.
 This precisely parallels the fact that the Kantorovich-Rubinstein-Wasserstein distances $W_p$ in the metric space setting described e.g.\ in \cite[Definition 6.1]{Villani09} satisfy the usual triangle inequality.
 Continuing this analogy allows us to lift the notion of maximizing geodesic segment from points to (chronologically sequenced) probability measures:

 \begin{definition}[Geodesics of probability measures on spacetime] We say $s \in [0,1] \mapsto \mu_s \in \PP(M)$ is a $q$-geodesic if and only if

 for each $0 \le s<t \le 1$. \end{definition}

 With this terminology, $q$-geodesics are implicitly future-directed and timelike.
 Subsequent sections establish the existence of $q$-geodesics connecting fairly arbitrary endpoints $\mu_0$ and $\mu_1$.
 The interpolating measures $\mu_s$ turn out to inherit compact support from the endpoints.
 Let $\PPac(M) \subset \PP(M)$ denote the set of measures $\mu$ which are absolutely continuous with respect to the Lorentzian volume $\vg$, and $\Pac(M) := \PPac(M) \cap \PP_c(M)$.
-If, in addition, $\mu_1$ or $\mu_0 \in \Pac(M)$ and $q<1$, we show the $q$-geodesic joining them to be unique under the technical restriction of {\em $q$-separation} proposed in Definition~\ref{D:q-separated}, which amounts essentially to the positivity of $\ell$ throughout the supports of all $\ell^q$-optimal $\pi \in \Pi(\mu_0,\mu_1)$.
+If one of the compactly supported measures $\mu_0$ or $\mu_1$ is absolutely continuous and $q<1$, we show the $q$-geodesic joining them to be unique under the technical restriction of {\em $q$-separation} proposed in Definition~\ref{D:q-separated}, which amounts essentially to the positivity of $\ell$ throughout the supports of all $\ell^q$-optimal $\pi \in \Pi(\mu_0,\mu_1)$.
 This implies in particular that all $\ell^q$-optimal $\pi$ correlate the endpoint distributions of events chronologically, so that $x$ lies in the chronological past of $y$ whenever $(x,y) \in \spt \pi$.
 Apart from the second endpoint, the whole $q$-geodesic lies in $\Pac(M)$ in this case.
 We define the {\em relative entropy} $\EV$ and {\em Boltzmann-Shannon entropy} $\Ei$ on $\PPac(M)$:

 \begin{definition}[Entropy] Given $V \in C^2(M)$ and $\mu \in \PPac(M)$ having density $\rho := d\mu / dm$ with respect to the weighted Lorentzian volume $dm = e^{-V} d\vg$, we define

 if the integral has a well-defined value in $[-\infty,\infty]$, and set $\EV(\mu) := -\infty$ otherwise.
 When $\mu$ vanishes outside a set $U \subset M$ of finite volume $\vg[U]<\infty$, as when $\mu$ is compactly supported, Jensen's inequality shows